Zygmunt Sochan: International career

 In 1935 Sochan was called up to the Poland national team for a match with Latvia, however, he did not make an appearance.

 World War II

 In September 1939, Sochan fought in Poland's defense during the joint German-Soviet invasion that began World War II.
 Afterwards he was a member of the underground Polish resistance in occupied Poland.
 Despite occupation, he continued playing football by participating in secret Polish games in Warsaw, representing Warszawianka and Okęcie Warsaw.
 He was eventually imprisoned by the Germans in the Stutthof concentration camp.

 Managerial career

 After retiring as a player, he continued to manage Orzeł Warsaw for many years.

 Personal life

 His son was Juliusz Sochan, director of the basketball section of AZS AWF Warsaw and the president of the Warsaw Regional Basketball Association.
 His granddaughter is Aneta Sochan, former Polish basketball player who played for Polonia Warsaw.
-His great-grandson is Jeremy Sochan, basketball player for the Poland national team and NBA team San Antonio Spurs.
+His great-grandson is Jeremy Sochan, basketball player for the Poland national team and NBA team New York Knicks.